vish-777/academic-kickstart/content/home/experience.md

   date_end = "2019-01-03"
   description = """

+  * Exposure to industry relevant interpersonal and professional skills such as communication , team work, leadership skills and time management.
-  * Worked on Factory Automation Using IOT.
+  * worked on Factory Automation using IOT.
+  * worked on developing a simple, time efficient and generic approach to assess and monitor tea plantation.
   * Working under the guidance of <a href = "https://www.linkedin.com/in/nikmathur/?originalSubdomain=in" target="_blank">Nikhil
   Mathur</a>.